ionic-team/ionic-docs/src/pages/angular/overview.md

 # Ionic Angular Overview

-`@ionic/angular` take the core Ionic experience and provides tooling and APIs that are tailored to Angular Developers.
+`@ionic/angular` combines the core Ionic experience with the tooling and APIs that are tailored to Angular Developers.

 ## Angular Version Support